ignotus87/mushroom-inspector-registry/README.md

 # source file
 The original input file is always included in OriginalInput\Latest.
+The old ones are in OriginalInput\History

+It can be downloaded from ever-changing locations
-The old ones are in OriginalInput\History It is downloaded from [this location at the Government Office server](https://www.kormanyhivatal.hu/download/c/5f/16000/GOMBA-szakellen%C5%91r%20NYILV%C3%81NTART%C3%81S_202006.xlsx).
+This actual one is from [this location at the Pest County Government Office server](https://www.kormanyhivatal.hu/hu/pest/szervezeti-egysegek-elerhetosegei/elelmiszerlanc-biztonsag-foldhivatali-noveny-es-talajvedelmi-erdeszeti-foosztaly/felugyeleti-osztaly).

 You can find the ever latest version [with this Google search](https://www.google.com/search?q=kormanyhivatal+gombaszakellen%C5%91r%C3%B6k+list%C3%A1ja)
 The first result will be the latest Excel file.